What is cloud vulnerability management?

 As organizations continue to adopt cloud computing, the need for proper cloud vulnerability management becomes increasingly important.
 A vulnerability is a weakness in a system that can be exploited by an attacker to gain unauthorized access, steal data, or cause damage.
 Cloud vulnerability management involves identifying, assessing, and mitigating vulnerabilities in cloud-based environments.
 In this blog, we will explore the importance of cloud vulnerability management and some best practices to help secure your cloud infrastructure.

-Why Cloud Vulnerability Management is Important
+Why is Cloud Vulnerability Management important?

 Cloud computing has revolutionized the way we store and process data.
 However, this new technology also introduces new security challenges.
 The shared responsibility model for cloud security means that cloud providers are responsible for securing the underlying infrastructure, but customers are responsible for securing their own data and applications.
 This means that organizations must be aware of potential vulnerabilities in their cloud environment and take proactive measures to protect their data.